Baferos/SpaceInvaders/README.md

 # Space invaders

-Space invaders is a small project of terminal arcade game, based of the "Space Invaders" classic arcade game.
+Space invaders is a small project in Rust of terminal arcade game, based of the "Space Invaders" classic arcade game.

 ### How to bulid the game